JFossey/virgosoft-trade-forge/docs/development-commentary.md

 The following are issues that existed at the time of writing this, but might be fixed if time permits.

+- Create order, is a bad UI name.
+A better name would be `Manage orders`.
+If I have time I might fix it.
 - At the time of writing this, there is a bug preventing the sale of any assets.
 - The way the assets vs the dollar input is priced is questionable, it currently assumes you are entering the price per 1 Asset, and then that is used with the quantity.
 This feels wrong, and if time permits, I would experiment with doing away with the calc and just having it as a price for x assets.
 - Matching only on exact amounts, so it is rarely successful.
 If time permits, I would have preferred to have the matching of orders to support multiple orders and partial quantities matching.